kevinkotcherga/kevinkotcherga/README.md

 ### Hi 👋, I'm Kevin

-A passionate ruby on rails developer from France
+A passionate ruby on rails developer from France.

+🔭 The tools I like working with are:

+:gem: Ruby, Ruby on Rails and Hotwire
+Stimulus for sprinkles (✨) of Javascript
+Minitest for testing
+CSS and Figma for the design
+I started contributing to open source and would love to contribute more in the future.

+Here are some of my contributions:

+rails/rails
+hotwired/turbo-rails
+hostolab/covidliste
+forem/forem

 <!--
 **kevinkotcherga/kevinkotcherga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.